TZstatsADS/Fall2018-Project2-sec2proj2_grp5/README.md

 Citi Bike succeeds on so many levels - environmental, health, efficiency.
 It also becomes a popular transpotation way for tourists who visit NYC, a fun and affordable way to get around town.
 There are 12,000 bikes.
 750 stations.
 60 neighborhoods in New York, which means people can find a bike and ride away at nearly every block and every street.
 However, the bike injuries is a thing.
 So our app will locate those high bike injury area to help people detour those routes.
 Furthermore, considering huge volumn NYC tourists every year, our app will plan a visiting route for tourists to visit the Empire State Building, Wall Stree or whatever places they want to go by bike.

 The **Purpose of Design** for this app is
-- :strawberry:help bikers locate high injury area and avoid it:strawberry:
+- :strawberry:help bikers locate high injury area and avoid it
-- :watermelon:elp tourists find the best route to visit NYC:watermelon:
+- :watermelon:elp tourists find the best route to visit NYC
-- :banana:explore interesting part of Citi Bike:banana:
+- :banana:explore interesting part of Citi Bike